thematters/thespace-snapper/docs/design.md

     - `i` pixel id in this color event
     - `c` pixel color to change in this color event
 - `prev` string | null, IPFS CID of previous delta, null for first delta
-- `snapshot` object:
-  - `cid` string, IPFS CID of previous snapshot
+- `snapshot` string, IPFS CID of previous snapshot
-  - `offset` number, index in `delta` array, indicate this snapshot taken before which block number
+- `snapshot offset` number, index in `delta` array, indicate this snapshot taken before which block number

 ### snapshot info (event)